 Kirk Jensen

 My research interests are in immunology and host-parasite interactions.
 I first was introduced to T cell immunology and host-parasite interactions at the La Jolla Institute for Allergy and Immunology where I performed my Master’s thesis in the laboratory of Professor Eli Sercarz under Dr. Claudia Raja-Gabaglia.
 There I studied how altered peptide ligands could be used to skew CD4 T cell effector decisions during Leishmania major infections.
 My Ph.D. work was done in the laboratory of Professor Yueh-hsiu Chien, Department of Microbiology and Immunology, Stanford University School of Medicine.
 There I studied how thymic development and ligand recognition shaped the biological function of γδ T cells – uniquely positioning them for initiating inflammation.
 I did my postdoctoral work in the laboratory of Professor Jeroen Saeij, Department of Biology MIT.
 There I explored host-parasite interactions of Toxoplasma gondii and studied how the Toxoplasma virulence factors ROP16, GRA15 and ROP5 impact host immune responses.
-Ultimately, I would like to generate immune based therapies for human parasite pathogens and understand why certain immune evasion strategies used by different parasites lead to disease.
+Ultimately, the Jensen lab desires to generate immune based therapies, including vaccines, for parasites and understand why certain immune evasion strategies used by Toxoplasma gondii lead to disease.

 I am an Associate Professor in and current Chair of the Molecular and Cellular Biology department.
 Currently, I teach undergraduate courses in Human Parasitology [BIO123] and Molecular Immunology [BIO151].
 I also served as the Chair of Admissions for the QSB graduate program between 2015-18.
 I’m married to a lovely wife and have 3 energetic sons.